christinedraper/knife-topo/test-repo/Instructions.md

 ```

-## Demo
+## Example

-This demo will create and bootstrap two nodes in a topology called test1,
+This example will create and bootstrap two nodes in a topology called test1,
 and configure them with specific versions of software:

 * an application server with version of nodejs (0.10.28), running